University of Plymouth

 Experience:

-Please see the Entry Requirements section of our website for details of our preferred experience
+Please see the Entry Requirements section for a link to our preferred experience

 Residence:

-Home fee status: you must complete the relevant information about your residence status in your application.
+please complete the question about your residence in your Application.

 Application: